-There is no funding allocation for the routine replacement of every faulty sign, as these are not safety critical assets.
-Some County Councillors have used their Combined Member Grant to fund this equipment, optionally with a contribution from the Parish Council.
-Below are sample prices for a single VAS but do not include a mains power supply.
-These have been rounded for commercial confidentiality - please do not use them as actual figures:
+There is no funding available for the routine replacement of faulty signs, as they are not safety critical assets.
+County Councillors have often used their Member funding allocation to support the installation or replacement of VAS equipment, optionally with a contribution from the Parish Council.